Investor News

 This gap is real, as is the complexity.

-But we can cut through the complexity with concepts such as the 'energy trilemma' which can help the non-technical among us to build an appreciation for the challenge faced by Japan, and the rest of the world, in lowering CO2 intensity.
+However, we can cut through the complexity with concepts such as the 'energy trilemma', which can help the non-technical among us build an appreciation for the challenge faced by Japan and the rest of the world in lowering CO2 intensity.

 What is the energy trilemma?

-The physics, chemistry, and economics around energy production mean each type of generation method has a particular profile when it comes to cost, reliability, and emissions.
+The physics, chemistry, and economics of energy production mean each type of generation method has a particular cost, reliability, and emissions profile.

-Variable power generation such as wind and solar emit no CO2 but are unreliable.
-They also fail to provide grid stability.
+Variable power generation, such as wind and solar, emits no CO2 but is unreliable and fails to provide grid stability.

-Wind can be affordable when it's available, but it isn't reliable.
+Wind can be affordable when available, but it isn't reliable.

 Making wind and solar reliable entails significant additional costs such as backup generation, storage, and additional network costs.